Separability Idempotents and Multiplier Algebras

 because $E^2=E$.
 This implies $c'=c$ and it proves the first formula.
 Similarly for the second formula. $\square$\einspr

 We think of the formulas above as

 with the Sweedler type notation $E=E_{(1)}\ot E_{(2)}$.
 The interpretation is straightforward in the case of unital algebras.
-In the non-unital case, one still can interpret these formulas in the multiplier algebras $M(C)$ and $M(B)$ (as we have done in the formulation of the results). \snl We would like to add one more comment here.
-Up to Proposition 1.8, we did not use yet that $E$ is idempotent.
-In fact, without this assumption, we can define a central element $e$ in $M(C)$ satisfying $m_C(S\ot\iota)(E(1\ot c))=ec$ for all $c\in C$.
-Indeed, when $e=m_C(S\ot\iota)(E)$, we find for all $b\in B$ that
+In the non-unital case, one still can interpret these formulas in the multiplier algebras $M(C)$ and $M(B)$ (as we have done in the formulation of the results).
+See also a remark after Proposition 1.9. \snl We use this formula in the following result related with the origin of the term 'separability idempotent'.

-proving that $e$ is a central element in $M(C)$.
-We see that it will be $1$ if and only if $E^2=E$.
-If we would have $E^2=0$, it would follow that $e=0$.
-We consider this possibility in Section 5.

-\inspr{1.9} Proposition \rm If there is a separability idempotent, then the algebras $B$ and $C$ will have local units.
-In particular, they are idempotent (i.e.\ $B^2=B$ and $C^2=C$).

-\snl\bf Proof\rm: We will show that $b\in bB$ and $b\in Bb$ for all $b\in B$.
-We know from [Ve] that this implies that $B$ has local units. \snl Take any element $b\in B$ and assume that $\omega$ is a linear functional on $B$ so that $\omega$ is $0$ on $bB$.
-We claim that then $\omega(b)=0$ and this will imply that $b\in bB$. \snl Indeed, by assumption we have